trynthink/scout/docs/analysis_approach.rst

    * Is the ECM a service add-on or replacement?

-      * ECMs may either directly replace the service of a comparable "business-as-usual" technology (e.g., a more efficient air source heat pump) or enhance the performance of this incumbent technology (e.g., a window film or HVAC controls retrofit).
+      * ECMs may either directly replace the service of a comparable "business-as-usual" technology (e.g., a more efficient air source heat pump) or enhance the efficiency of this incumbent technology (e.g., a window film or HVAC controls retrofit).
       * The choice of whether an ECM is of the "replacement" or "add-on" type has implications for cost calculations.
 In the former case, the ECM's incremental installed cost is calculated relative to that of the comparable baseline unit; in the latter case, the baseline cost is zero and the ECM's incremental installed cost is equal to its installed cost.

    * Does the ECM require fuel switching?